MaxLeap/Docs/en/UserManual/Guide/CloudData.md

 After the creation of new Class, you can select the Class and do modifications as shown below:

-* Add new column: add attribute of Class
+* Add new column: add Class property
 * Add new row: add new data
 * Filter the data: click the hourglass icon
 * Choose column: click the Table button on the top right corner